A blood transfusion can be a life-saving procedure.

 Although transfusions can be life-saving, because of the possibility of severe transfusion reactions, great care is required to ensure the transfusion does not do more harm than good.

 - Steps must be taken to ensure, as far as possible, that the donor and recipient cats' blood are compatible.
-As a minimum, both cats' A/B/AB blood group must be checked, and ideally further cross-matching should be done to identify Mik antigen and other incompatibilities
+As a minimum, both cats' A/B/AB blood group must be checked, and ideally further cross-matching should be done to identify other incompatibilities including the Mik antigen

-- The donor cat should be screened for blood-borne infections including feline leukaemia virus (FeLV), feline immunodeficiency virus (FIV), and Mycoplasma haemofelis (the cause of feline infectious anaemia)
+- The donor cat should be screened for blood-borne infections - recommended screenings include feline leukaemia virus (FeLV), feline immunodeficiency virus (FIV), Haemoplasmas (the cause of feline infectious anaemia) and Bartonella

 - Great care is required during transfusion to avoid overloading the recipient cat's circulation, as this can lead to heart failure - generally a transfusion needs to be given slowly because of this